Semantics3/2048-as-a-service/README.md

 # Our Launch
 Read more about our launch in here: http://blog.semantics3.com/announcing-2048-as-a-service/

-Also check out our 2048 - Startup Growth Edition [MVP](http://2048.semantics3.com/2048), which was built to showcase the 2048-as-a-service API.
+Also check out our 2048 - Startup Growth Edition [MVP](http://2048.semantics3.com/2048.html), which was built to showcase the 2048-as-a-service API.

 # Test it out
-This API is currently running live on http://2048.semantics3.com/
+This API is currently running live on host http://2048.semantics3.com/

 Type this command on the command line [full example](#full-example-gameplay)